TouK/nussknacker/docs/MigrationGuide.md

 * [#3607](https://github.com/TouK/nussknacker/pull/3607) Request-response jsonSchema based encoder:
   * ValidationMode moved to package `pl.touk.nussknacker.engine.api.validation` in `nussknacker-components-api`
   * BestEffortJsonSchemaEncoder moved to package `pl.touk.nussknacker.engine.json.encode` in `nussknacker-json-utils`
+* [#3665](https://github.com/TouK/nussknacker/pull/3665) Cleanup kafka avro components:
+  * `KafkaAvroSinkFactory` and `KafkaAvroSinkFactoryWithEditor` were removed, instead of these please use `UniversalKafkaSinkFactory`
+  * `KafkaAvroSourceFactory` was removed, instead of it please use `UniversalKafkaSourceFactory`
+  * `SpecificRecordKafkaAvroSourceFactory` was removed, specific record is no longer support
+  * `DelayedKafkaAvroSourceFactory` was removed, instead of it please use `DelayedUniversalKafkaSourceFactory`
+  * `KafkaAvroSinkImplFactory` was removed, instead of it please use  `UniversalKafkaSinkImplFactory`
+  * `LiteKafkaAvroSinkImplFactory` was removed, instead of it please use `LiteKafkaUniversalSinkImplFactory`
+  * `FlinkKafkaAvroSinkImplFactory` was removed, instead of it please use `FlinkKafkaUniversalSinkImplFactory`

 ## In version 1.6.0
 * [#3440](https://github.com/TouK/nussknacker/pull/3440) Feature: allow to define fragment's outputs